 What allows us to have a solid level of trust in ourselves?
 Here are a few key components:

 It’s amazing to me the amount of progress that clients can make in counseling when they have these things in place.
 Counseling can also be very helpful in empowering people to develop more of these traits in their lives.
 All three of these are monumental in building self-trust.
 With this type of trust, we can move forward in a strong manner in our lives, toward the goals that are truly most important to us and our loved ones.

 Another key dimension of self-trust is this: making our word as good as gold--both to ourselves and others.
 Do what you say you’re going to do.
 Doing this makes you reliable to yourself, and the confidence and momentum that come from this are very significant.
 On the other hand, keeping commitments to other people builds credibility--something that’s critical to trust in our relationships with others!

 Do people have good reasons not to trust?
 You bet.
 None of what I’m saying on this page is intended to discount what you, the reader, have gone through in your life.
 If you have been through emotional, physical, or sexual trauma, this will obviously be a major factor influencing your ability to trust.
 For more on trauma and working through it, visit my page on this topic.

 HERE IS THE IMPORTANT THING: No matter how badly we’ve been burned (and believe me, I’ve worked with many people who have been abused, neglected, and exploited in horrible ways), if we don’t learn to trust again to some degree, we will live isolated, unhappy lives.
-Therefore, accepting vulnerability in our life is a must.
+Therefore, being able to accept some vulnerability in our life is a must.
 Without this, we are doomed to be empty and unhappy.
 Vulnerability is a crucial concept in itself, and I will discuss more about it further down on this same page.

 No question, we need to be smart about who and when we trust.
 This is a question we must consider on a continuous basis.
 Consider these factors: